MohamedGouda99/zabbix/README.md

 This repository installs a complete Zabbix environment on a single host using the `community.zabbix` collection from [Ansible Galaxy](https://galaxy.ansible.com/).
-The provided `local_setup.sh` script creates a temporary project directory, installs the collection and runs a playbook that deploys Zabbix server, web, proxy and agent components on `localhost`.
+The provided `local_setup.sh` script installs MariaDB 11.4, creates the Zabbix databases and then runs an Ansible playbook that deploys the Zabbix server, web UI, proxy and agent components on `localhost`.

 ## Usage